Skip to content

 BUYING A JACKET?

-Thanks to his years of experience as an OGER tailor-made specialist, Arthur Peule knows better than anyone how you can enhance every body type through the right fit of a jacket.
-In this blog he shares his tips & tricks, so that you know what to look for when purchasing a jacket.
+With his years of experience as an OGER tailoring specialist, Arthur Peule knows better than anyone how to enhance any body type with the right fit of a blazer.
+In this blog he shares his tips & tricks, so that you know what to look for when purchasing a blazer.

-As a tailor, what do you pay attention to when designing a jacket?
+As a tailor, what do you pay attention to when designing a blazer?

-'As a tailor, I always look at the customer's posture first, because a jacket itself is straight.
-However, once you put it on, it changes depending on the specific position of the person wearing it.
-Tall men tend to lean forward while overweight men tend to lean slightly backwards.
-For someone who leans forward, the jacket slides backwards at the neck, so I have to take that into account when measuring.
-When someone comes in, I can already see from his attitude which adjustments I need to make in the pattern.
-A tailor compensates for the imperfections and ensures that a suit visually balances the man's body.'
+'As a tailor, I always look at the posture of the customer first, because a jacket itself is simply straight.
+However, as soon as you put it on, it changes due to the specific posture of the person wearing it.
+Tall men tend to lean forward, while corpulent men tend to lean back a little.
+With someone who leans forward, the jacket slides back in the neck, I have to take that into account when measuring.
+So when someone comes in, I can already see from his posture which adjustments I have to make to the pattern.
+A tailor compensates for the unevenness and ensures that a suit visually balances the man's body.'

-If I want a nice jacket, do I really have to have it made?
+If I want a nice blazer, do I have to have it tailored?

 'If your posture is very out of balance, it is difficult to find a good jacket on the rack of a regular clothing store.
-Then you are actually forced to buy custom work.
-That used to be too expensive for many people, but nowadays you can afford it OGER already one tailor-made suit for 448 euros.
-For that price I completely adapted the suit to the customer's body.'
+Then you are actually forced to buy custom-made.
+In the past, that was too expensive for many people, but nowadays you have at OGER already one tailor-made suit for 800 euros.
+For that price I completely customized the suit to the customer's body.'

 What are the criteria?

-'The most important thing with a jacket is the right width.
+'The most important thing for a jacket is the right width.
 The Netherlands has many tall men.
-The mistake that is often made with tall men is that they rely on height.
+The mistake that is often made with tall men is that the length is taken into account.
 For example, such a jacket is long enough for the wearer, but at the same time also very wide.
-And that is difficult to entertain.
-Changing a long and wide jacket requires a lot of adjustments, while you should try to change the basic pattern as little as possible.
-That's why I always take the width measurement as a basis.
-I can make a jacket a few centimeters longer without affecting the shape.
-This is possible up to approximately six centimeters.
-I can even make a sleeve ten centimeters longer.'
+And that is difficult to alter.
+Altering a long and wide jacket requires a lot of adjustments, while you should try to change the basic pattern as little as possible.
+That is why I always take the width measurement as a basis.
+I can make a jacket a few centimetres longer without affecting the model.
+That is possible up to approximately six centimetres.
+I can even make a sleeve ten centimetres longer.'

 The Netherlands has many tall men.
-The mistake that is often made with tall men is that they rely on height.
-For example, such a jacket is long enough for the wearer, but at the same time also very wide
+The mistake that is often made with tall men is that the length is taken into account.
+Such a jacket is then long enough for the wearer, but at the same time also very wide

-'For a very obese person, I use the chest and shoulders as a benchmark, not the stomach.
-If you take the belly as a starting point, the rest will also be large and wide.
-Then you have the same problem as when you take the height measurement as a basis for a tall man.
-This means that too many adjustments are made to the basic pattern.
-If you take the chest and shoulders as a benchmark for a obese man, you can add an extra piece of fabric to the side panel and the front panel.'
+'For a very corpulent person I use the chest and shoulders as a reference point, not the stomach.
+If you use the stomach as a starting point, the rest will also be large and wide.
+Then you have the same problem as when you use the length measurement as a basis for a tall man.
+This means that too much is adjusted in the basic pattern.
+If you use the chest and shoulders as a reference point for a corpulent man, you can add an extra piece of fabric to the side panel and the front panel.'

 What is the most difficult posture for a tailor?

-'The difficult thing is the Jerommekes.
-Normally two fitting sessions are enough, but for people who regularly visit a gym you often need three sessions.
-If you watch the movies from the 1990s with Steven Seagal, you'll know what I mean.
-So it shouldn't be like that!
-Then it seems as if there are these huge cloths hanging around you.
-What you also often see in men with a firm chest is that the lapels on their chest move forward.
-I prevent this by creating a so-called dart in the interior of the jacket.
-This gives a nice curve, so that the jacket is, as it were, pulled over the chest.
-Very expensive ones brands, such as Brioni a dart is also added to the outer fabric.'
+'The tricky part is the Jerommekes.
+Normally, two fitting sessions are enough, but for people who regularly visit the gym, you often need three sessions.
+If you look at the films from the nineties with Steven Seagal, you know what I mean.
+That's not how it should be done!
+It looks like there are huge pieces of cloth hanging around you.
+What you also often see with men with a big chest is that the lapels at their chest stick out.
+I prevent that by applying a so-called figure seam in the inside of the jacket.
+That gives a nice curve, so that the jacket is pulled over the chest, as it were.
+With very expensive brands, such as Brioni a figure seam is also applied to the outer fabric.'

 So a tailor camouflages the imperfections in a body?

 'That's right.
-But clothing can also strengthen a body, at least in an optical sense.
-A good tailor makes a man look wider than he really is... which is what every man wants.'
+But clothes can also enhance a body, at least in a visual sense.
+A good tailor makes a man look wider than he really is... which is actually what every man wants.'

-By adding half an inch of fabric on both sides from the waist to the shoulder.
-This causes the so-called "calyx formation".
-Then pull the shoulder a little further on both sides over the deltoid muscle, the top muscle in the arm.
-If you look at the man's back, at the back of his jacket, you see that it has taken the shape of a chalice.
-It seems wider.
-I definitely recommend such a procedure for men who are tall.
-In total I then add one centimeter in the width of it jacket.
+By adding half a centimetre of fabric to both sides from the waist to the shoulder.
+This creates the so-called "chalice shape".
+You then pull the shoulder a little further over the deltoid muscle, the upper muscle in the arm, on both sides.
+If you then look at the man's back, at the back of his jacket, you will see that it has taken on the shape of a chalice.
+He appears wider.
+I recommend such an intervention for tall men anyway.
+In total, I then add one centimetre to the width of the jacket.

 'That's right.
 What you often see is that almost every man has a shoulder difference.
-One shoulder is usually slightly lower than the other shoulder, approximately one centimeter.
-This can have many causes, including whether you are left or right-handed, whether you have exercised a lot or have had injuries.
-I regularly encounter men who have broken their collarbone and have a piano key fracture.
-This means that there is a bone sticking up at the shoulder that can be pressed.
-I have to take that into account when doing it jacket '
+One shoulder is usually slightly lower than the other shoulder, about a centimeter.
+This can have all kinds of causes, including whether you are left- or right-handed, whether you have done a lot of sports or have had injuries.
+I regularly come across men who have broken their collarbone and have a piano key fracture.
+This means that there is a bone sticking up at the shoulder that can be depressed.
+I have to take that into account when blazer '

-How do you prevent the back of your jacket from riding up?
+How do you prevent the back of your blazer from riding up?

-'When you move around in your jacket, there is always a horizontal fold at the top of the back.
-That is inevitable.
-After all, you're going to have to move... you're not a mannequin!
-If you have a high shoulder, that crease will form a smiley face.
-If you have a low shoulder, it will form a sad face.
-My job as a garment maker is to show as little fold as possible.'
+'When you move in your jacket, there is almost always a horizontal fold visible at the top of the back.
+That is unavoidable.
+After all, you have to move... you are not a mannequin!
+If you have a high shoulder, that fold will shoot into the shape of a smiley.
+If you have a low shoulder, it will shoot into the shape of a sad-face.
+It is my job as a dressmaker to show as little fold as possible.'

-Over the years, the length of the jacket has become short.
-The waist has been raised, so that the closing button, the button that you close (the top button on a two-button jacket), has become higher.
-The closing button should be at the slimmest point of the body.
+Over the years, the length of the jacket has become shorter.
+The waist was raised, which caused the button that you close (the top button on a two-button jacket) to be higher.
+The button should be at the slimmest point of the body.
 As you get older, that point will be a little higher anyway, because you gain weight.
-Most men then get those hams above the waistband, causing the closing button to slide up to a place slightly above your navel.
-If you're very obese, it's a different story.
-Then you don't actually have a slim point.
+Most men then get those hams above the waistband, which causes the button to slide up to a spot just above your navel.
+If you are very plump, it is a different story.
+Then you actually do not have a slim point.
 Then it is important to make the lapels deep, so that you appear taller.
-But because the waist and the closing button have become higher, the jackets have become shorter over the years.'
+But because the waist and the button have come to be higher, the jackets have become shorter over the years.

-So what is the ideal length for a suit jacket?
+So what is the ideal length for a blazer?

-I always follow the rule that I don't want to see any buttocks.
+I always keep the rule that I don't want to see any buttocks.
 The jacket stops where the legs begin.
-In other words, the bottom of the jacket is at the bottom of your crotch.
+In other words: the bottom of the jacket is at the bottom of your crotch.
 Then it is all well balanced.
-You can still see your legs clearly, which visually creates length.'
+You can still see your legs well, which in optical terms creates length.'

 Split or not?

 'No split is Italian, one split is American, two splits is English.
-You hardly come across the first two anymore.
-Even in Italy you no longer see the Italian split, where almost everyone wears a double split.
+The first two are almost never seen anymore.
+Even in Italy you don't see the Italian split anymore, there almost everyone wears a double split.
 I almost always recommend that myself.
-Especially for people who have large thighs and/or buttocks (due to sports, for example).
-If you wear a jacket with a single vent on it, the vent will 'open'.
-A double split takes care of that.
-You then have no view, because the fabric under the two slits overlaps slightly.
-The fabric partly falls over each other, so that the buttocks do not poke through.
-With big buttocks you should always opt for a double split.'
+Especially for people who have large thighs and/or buttocks (for example because of sports).
+If you wear a jacket with a single split on it, that split will ''open up''.
+A double split compensates for that.
+You then have no view, because the fabric under the two splits slightly overlaps.
+The fabric falls partly over each other, so that the buttocks do not stick out.
+With large buttocks you should always choose a double split.'

 Back to blog